abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 In this chapter, we will introduce the concept of a morphism between functors or *natural transformation*.
 Understanding natural transformations will enable us to define category equality and some other advanced concepts.

-Natural transformations really are at the heart of category theory --- As a matter of fact, category theory was invented with the purpose of studying natural transformations.
-However, the importance of natural transformations is not obvious at first.
-So, before introducing them, I like to talk about the body of knowledge that this heart maintains (I am good with metaphors... in principle).
+Natural transformations really are at the heart of category theory, however, their importance is not obvious at first.
+So, before introducing them, I like to talk about once more of the body of knowledge that this heart maintains (I am good with metaphors... in principle).

+So, are you ready to hear about natural transformations?
+Actually it is my opinion that you are not (no offence, they are just very hard).
+So, we will take the longer route.

+I can put this next section anywhere in this book, and it would always be neither here nor there.
+But anyway, if you are studying math, you are probably interested in the *nature of the universe*.
+"What is the quintessential characteristic of all things in this world?"
+I hear you ask...

-The categorical way AKA Objects are overrated
+Objects are overrated AKA Heraclitus was right!
 ===

 > The world is the collection of facts, not of things. --- Ludwig Wittgenstein

+Some 2500 years ago, the philosopher Parmenides gave an answer to this question, postulating that the nature of universe is permanence, stasis.
+That what we see as transformations are merely illusory appearances ("Whatever is is, and what is not cannot be").
+He said that that things never really change, they only *appear* to change, or (another way to put it), only appearances change, but the *essence* does not (I think this is pretty how the world "essence" came to exist).

-Some 2500 years ago, the philosopher Parmenides postulated that the nature of universe is permanence, and what we see as transformations are merely illusory appearances.
-Although it is not obviously true, his view is easy to relate to --- objects are all around us, everything we "see", both literary (in real life), or metaphorically (in mathematics), can be viewed as an object.
-And so we might be inclined to think, that world is objects, persisting through space and time, that the key to understanding the world is understanding *what objects are*.
-In my opinion, this is what set theory does, to some extend (as well as classical logic) --- the main (we may say the only) atomic concept in set theory is a concept of a set.
-When mathematicians say that "everything is a set", they are saying that *all objects can be represented by sets*.
+Although far from obviously true, his view is easy for people to relate to --- objects are all around us, everything we "see", both literary (in real life), or metaphorically (in mathematics and other disciplines), can be viewed as *objects*, persisting through space and time.
+If we subscribe to this view, then we would think that the key to understanding the world is understanding *what objects those are*.
+This is what set theory does, to some extend, in my opinion, as well as classical logic (Plato was influenced by Parmenides when he created his theory of forms).

-However, there is another way to look at things.
-As what is an object, when viewed by itself?
-Can we study an object in isolation, and will there anything left to study about it, once it is detached from its environment?
-And, as Theseus once asked, if a given object undergoes a process to get all of it's part replaced, is it still the same object?
+However, there is another way to approach the question about the nature of the universe, which is equally compelling.
+Because, what is an object, when viewed by itself?
+Can we study an object in isolation?
+And will there anything left to study about it, once it is detached from its environment?
+If a given object undergoes a process to get all of it's part replaced, is it still the same object?

-Asking such questions might lead us to suspect that, although what we *see* when we look at the world are the objects, it's processes or *morphisms* that are the real key to understanding it.
-For example, when we think hard about everyday objects we realize that each of them has a specific *function* or functions without which, it would not be itself.
-Is a lamp that doesn't glow still a lamp?
+Asking such questions might lead us to suspect that, although what we *see* when we look at the universe are the objects, it is the processes or *morphisms* that are the real key to understanding it.
+For example, when we think hard about everyday objects we realize that each of them has a specific *functions* (note the term) without which, a thing would not be itself e.g. is a lamp that doesn't glow, still a lamp?
 Is there food that is non-edible (or an edible item that isn't food)?
-And this is even more valid for mathematical objects, which, without the functions that go between them, are not objects at all.
-In logic, for example, we specify objects using existential quantifiers i.e. we say there exist an object such that so and so.
-So instead of thinking about objects that just happen to have some morphisms between them, we might take the opposite view and say *that objects are only interesting as sources and targets of morphisms.*
+And this is even more valid for mathematical objects, which, without the functions that go between them, are not objects at all.So, instead of thinking about objects that just happen to have some morphisms between them, we might take the opposite view and say *that objects are only interesting as sources and targets of morphisms.*

-Although old, (dating back to Parmenides' rival  Heraclitus) this view has been largely unexplored, both in the realm of philosophy, and that of mathematics.
-But it is deeply engrained in category theory.
-For example, when we say that a given property defines an object *up to a unique isomorphism* what we mean is exactly this --- that if there are two or more objects that are isomorphic to one another and have exactly the same morphisms from/to all other objects in the category (have the same *functions* in the category), then these objects are, for all intends and purposes, equivalent.
-And the key to understanding how this works are natural transformations.

-Isomorphisms and equivalence
+Although old, dating back to Parmenides' alleged rival Heraclitus, this view has been largely unexplored... until the 20th century, when a real mathematical revolution happened: Bertrand Russell's type theory, the little book from his student Ludwig Wittgenstein from which the above quote comes from, and which was admired by a circle of mathematicians and logicians, known as the "Vienna circle" (part of which was Rudolph Carnap who we encountered) etc.

+Equivalent categories
 ===

-So, are you ready to hear about natural transformations?
-Actually it is my opinion that you are not, so I would like to continue with something else.
+Isomorphism invariance
+---

+An embodiment of Heraclitus' view in the realm of category theory is concept of *isomorphism invariance* that we implicitly touched several times.
+All categorical constructions that we covered (products/coproducts, initial/terminal objects, functional objects in logic) are isomorphism-invariant, or, equivalently, they define an objects *up to an isomorphism*.
+This means that if there are two or more objects that are isomorphic to one another, and one of them has a given property, then the rest of them have to have this property as well.

+In short, in category theory **isomorphism = equality**.

+The key to understanding category theory lies in understanding isomorphism invariance.
+And the key to understanding how isomorphism invariance works are natural transformations.

+Categorical isomorphisms are *not* isomorphism-invariant
+---

 Let's ask ourselves the same question that we were pondering at the beginning of the previous chapter --- what does it mean for two categories to be equal.

 In the prev chapter, we talked a lot about how great isomorphisms are and how important they are for defining the concept of equality in category theory, but at the same time we said that *categorical isomorphisms* do not capture the concept of equality of categories.

 ![Isomorphic categories](isomorphic_categories.svg)

-This is simply because (though it may seem contradictory) *isomorphic objects and morphisms aren't considered equal* according to categorical isomorphisms i.e. categories that only differ by having some additional isomorphic objects aren't isomorphic themselves e.g. those categories are not isomorphic.
+This is simply because (though it may seem contradictory) *categorical isomorphisms aren't isomorphism invariant*, i.e. categories that only differ by having some additional isomorphic objects aren't isomorphic themselves.

 ![Isomorphic categories](equal_categories.svg)